Disclaimer: Please don’t take offense, my humor can be dry sometimes. 🙂

 - I’m not racist or self-hating, I swear.
 However, as a gamer born in Australia and raised predominately on Western games, I do know that unfortunately some Chinese developers have questionable practices all in the name of profit.
 I’m not like that, I am first and foremost creating a game I want to play myself.
 Basically, I’m a junkie and there’s a high I need to catch again.

-7. I’ve noticed some of the things like animations on the Unity asset store, is this an asset flip?
+7. I’ve noticed that some of the things like animations or monster models, are on the Unity asset store too.
+You f**king a**hole, to the stake, burn the heretic, asset flipper!